sisiwei/2020-nicar-intro-to-web-dev/README.md

 # NICAR 2020 — Introduction to Web Development
 Originally developed by Sisi Wei, Lena Groeger and many others, for the [Data Institute](https://projects.propublica.org/graphics/ida-propublica-data-institute).
 Used under the [Creative Commons license](https://creativecommons.org/licenses/by-nc-nd/3.0/us/).

 This class has been adapted to not need Internet access and for a 3-hour class period.
+Pre-apologies for the couple of references to the Data Institute.
+I hand drew these slides, so changing those became a bit hard 😅

 ## Installed Software
 You should already have these installed on your Mac stations.